Penpix of England's Ashes squad

-LONDON Penpix of England's squad for the Ashes series against Australia which starts at Trent Bridge, Nottingham, on Wednesday.
+SYDNEY Penpix of the likely England squad for the Ashes series against Australia which starts at the Gabba, Brisbane on Thursday.

 ALASTAIR COOK (CAPTAIN)